Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Background

 \subsection{Hypercube-based quantum walks}

 The representation of the hypercube model for \ac{qws} can be formulated based on the approach presented by Portugal~\cite{portugal_quantum_walks}.
 In that case, the coin space, denoted as $\mathcal{H}_c = \mathcal{H}^{n}$, corresponds to the state of the quantum coin, which can be in a superposition of $n$ possible states.
 The walker space, denoted as $\mathcal{H}_p = \mathcal{H}^{2^{n}}$, represents the possible positions of the walker, with each position corresponding to a binary string of length $n$, leading to $2^{n}$ distinct positions.
-The total state of the system is the tensor product of these two spaces: $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$.
-This combined space can be defined as the set of all possible states:
+The total state of the system is the tensor product of these two spaces: $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$, where the coin state $\ket{a}$ satisfies $0 \le a < n$ and the walker position $\ket{v}$ ranges over all $2^n$ binary strings from $(00\dots00)_2$ to $(11\dots11)_2$.

-where $\ket{a}$ corresponds to the coin state, and $\ket{v}$ corresponds to the binary representation of the walker's position.
 The value of $a$ determines the position in the walker space where the next move occurs.
 Specifically, $a$ identifies which bit in the position vector $\ket{v}$ has to be flipped.
 When the coin state is $\ket{a}$, the shift operator will flip the $a$-th bit of the walker's current position $\ket{v}$, thereby determining the walker's next position.
 Regarding the coin operator, we can apply a generic $R_{c}$, as defined in Equation~\ref{eq:generic_rotation_coin}, to each coin qubit.
 However, for the hypercube topology, the optimal choice is theoretically the Grover coin~\cite{portugal_quantum_walks}, which can be compactly expressed as:

 where $n$ is the number of positions in the \ac{qw}, $I_n$ is the $n \times n$ identity matrix, and $J_n$ is the $n \times n$ all-ones matrix.
 Now, let's examine the shift operator $S$, which determines how the walker moves across the hypercube based on the coin state.
 To formalize this, let $e_{a}$ represent a vector with a single $1$ in the $a$-th position and $0$ everywhere else.
 The shift operator $S$ is then defined as: